FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 ### Readme.md´s
 backend has none, it is too simple

-frontend has one in "viteEdit" because it is needed
+frontend has one with an info what the folders contain

+and a warning to use the readme in viteEdit

 thanks for reading